rougin/combustor/README.md

 ```

 > [!NOTE]
+> * This command will be available if `Wildfire` is not installed in the project.
-> Using this command also adds the `Loader.php` file required for loading repositories in the `core` directory.
+> * After running this command, it adds a `Loader.php` in the `core` directory.
+It is used for loading custom repositories.

 ### `install:wildfire`